 - Beware of pickpockets who often strike when the square is crowded.
 Always keep an eye on your personal belongings.

-- It’s recommended to bring ransom money if you’re planning to throw coins into the fountain.
+- It’s recommended to bring cash money if you’re planning to throw coins into the fountain.
 More info on the tradition can be found here.

 - It’s forbidden to jump into the fountain or drink from the water.
 Keep this in mind because the fines can be up to €500.